Kittaru87/CV/README.md

 - 3 A-levels: English, History, Latin
 - 1 AS-level: Physics
-- Elected Head Girl by the student body and facility
+- Elected Head Girl by the student body and faculty

 #### Training courses
 All training requested and undertaken once I had identified gaps in our team's knowledge and expertise.
 This contributed to our team's effeciency and success as I was able to take these roles in-house.